Henry S. Levy and Sons: "You don't have to be Jewish"

 Levy's is best known for the ad campaign "You Don't have to Be Jewish to Love Levy's Real Jewish Rye", which ran in New York in the 1960s.
 Large white posters hung in the city's subway system to broadcast the company's new slogan, each bearing a large, photographic portrait of a distinctly non-Jewish person eating a slice of rye bread.
-Early renditions featured a choirboy, a Catholic cop, and an American Indian.
+Early renditions featured a choirboy, a Catholic cop, and an American Indian, identified in 2022 by a reporter for The Forward as Joseph S. Attean, a railroad engineer and an enrolled member of the Penobscot Nation of Maine (rather than an Italian shoe-shiner as later rumors claimed).
 Levy's hired ad agency Doyle Dane Berbach for the campaign.
 Judy Petras, a Jewish copywriter at DDB, wrote the catchy and now timeless tagline herself.
 William Taubin, the male copywriter who received credit at the time for the posters, went on to be inducted into the Art Director's Hall of Fame.
-And the photographer, Howard Zieff, went on to direct many successful Hollywood films.
+The photographer, Howard Zieff, went on to direct many successful Hollywood films.
 The campaign transformed Levy's into New York's top seller of rye, and is often cited as one of the first sensitive and successful uses of cultural and racial identity in public advertising.

-One of the Levy's ad posters, featuring a Native American biting into a Levy's rye sandwich, was included in the Oakland Museum of California's 1999 exhibit "Posters American Style" (in 2022, a reporter identified the model as a Joseph S. Attean, a railroad engineer and an enrolled member of the Penobscot Nation of Maine).
-Others are a part of the permanent collection at the Smithsonian.
+One of the Levy's ad posters, featuring a Native American biting into a Levy's rye sandwich, was included in the Oakland Museum of California's 1999 exhibit "Posters American Style" Others are a part of the permanent collection at the Smithsonian.